CultivateLabs/storytime/README.md

 which will create a file at `app/controllers/widgets_controller.rb`

-Then make sure your Storytime user model has a method to determine if a user is an admin:
+If you have changed your Storytime user_class setting, you should also add a `storytime_admin.rb` config file to set the same user class for StorytimeAdmin.
+Then, make sure your Storytime user model has an `admin?` method:

 ```
 class User